maxCapote/Capstone/README.md

 # Capstone
 Code Components
-The final iterations used are stored in the 'Master Final' directory
+* The final iterations used are stored in the 'Master Final' directory
+* The PoC directory contains screenshots of the intended intrusion from start to finish
 ## Data Extraction Sequence
 * Create image file (cover file)
 * Encrypt target file (file to be extracted)